adamw/website/content/blog/2012-06-12-implementing-message-replication-in-elasticmq-with-jgroups.md

 dsq_thread_id:
   - 1051712119
 categories:
-  - AWS
-  - Cloud
-  - ElasticMQ
-  - Java
+  - aws
-  - JBoss
+  - cloud
-  - JGroups
+  - elasticmq
-  - Replication
+  - java
-  - SQS
+  - jgroups
-  - Uncategorized
+  - distributes

 ---
 _[ElasticMQ][1] is a messaging server, with a Scala, Java, and an Amazon SQS-compatible interface.
 It supports guaranteed messaging by replicating the messages across a cluster of servers, and message persistence with journalling._